Warren challenges 2020 Democrats to embrace 10-year clean energy transition

 WASHINGTON (Reuters) - U.S. Senator Elizabeth Warren on Tuesday challenged her rivals for the 2020 Democratic presidential nomination to commit to transition the United States fully to clean energy over the next decade for electricity, vehicles and buildings.

-Her climate strategy weaves together several policies she has sprinkled into other policy proposals she has rolled out, from agriculture to tribal lands to manufacturing.
+Her climate strategy weaves together several policies she has sprinkled into other proposals she has rolled out, from agriculture to tribal lands to manufacturing.
 It also incorporates a clean energy plan she adopted from Washington Governor Jay Inslee, who made climate change the centerpiece of his White House bid before dropping out of the race late last month.

 Inslee’s clean energy strategy - which had been billed as the gold standard by environmental advocates - set a 10-year plan to achieve 100% clean energy by slashing carbon emissions from U.S. electricity generation, vehicles and buildings.